thecalculon/AFM_FDC/Documentation/Documentation.md

 ![img](./imgs/testvizualize.png)

-Ensure all the criterion listed in the SI of (??, ) is obeyed.
+Ensure all the criterion listed in the Supplementary Information (of paper) are met.
 For example the following experiment data is expected to be deleted

 ![img](./imgs/reject1.png)